SkynetLabs/skynet-webportal/setup-scripts/README.md

 ### Running 2 siad instances

-In some cases, portal operators may want to run 2 `siad` nodes on the same server.
-One node to prioritize downloads and one to prioritze uploads The scripts here also do the initial setup for a 2nd `siad` instance running as a systemd service `siad-upload.service` in the `~/siad-upload/` directory with environment variables in `sia-upload.env`.
+It is recommended to run 2 `siad` nodes on the same server.
+One node to prioritize downloads and one to prioritze uploads.
+This will drastically improve performance of both up - and download.
+The setup scripts assume this double siad setup and perform the initial setup for a 2nd `siad` instance running as a systemd service `siad-upload.service` in the `~/siad-upload/` directory with environment variables in `sia-upload.env`.
 You must fill out the correct values for those environment variables.

+Note that running 2 `siad` nodes is not obligatory.
+You can run a portal with just one `siad` node just fine.
+If you choose to do so, simply ignore the second `siad` node and point everything to your single node instead.

 The `bashrc` file in this repository also provides an alias `siac-upload` that loads the correct environment variables and sets the correct ports to interact